Upgrade Guide

 The RVOSquareObstacle has been removed.
 It never worked particularly well and the performance was poor.

-However, the local avoidance system now takes the pathfinding graph into account a lot better (if this is enabled on the RVOSimulator component), so you can use graph updates to update the pathfinding graph instead.
+However, the local avoidance system now takes the pathfinding graph into account much better (if this is enabled on the RVOSimulator component), so you can use graph updates to update the pathfinding graph instead.

 Deprecated RVONavmesh